Coolshanlan/HighlightTranslator/README.md

 }
 ```
 - **source_language**: Default source language
 - **target_language**: Default target language
-- **hide**: The window will be automatically hidden after a few seconds
+- **appear_time**: The window will be automatically appear when you copy/highlight/screenshot some content and then automatically be hidden after a few seconds.
+- **dynamic_adjust_appear_time**: The time of Window automatic appearance will be extended according to the length of input text
 - **auto_speak_length_limit**: When the input length is less than the limit, the automatic speaking function will be triggered
 - **font**
 - **font_size**